 HDR formats HDR10, HDR10+, Dolby Vision, HLG

 Clearly, this format agnosticism is great for buyers spending top dollar on an OLED TV, even though HDR10+ isn’t particularly widespread yet and is patchily implemented at best.
-Amazon content that carries the format isn’t labelled as such, for example, and priority is given to Dolby Vision when a TV show carries both.
+Amazon Prime Video content that carries the format isn’t labelled as such, for example, and priority is given to Dolby Vision when a TV show carries both.
 Still, future-proofing is a positive here, and it may be enough to tempt some away from LG (which supports only Dolby Vision) and Samsung (which offers only HDR10+).

 Panasonic’s operating system prioritises simplicity over flashiness.
 That will appeal to some, but as well as looking a bit basic next to the slick approaches of Samsung and LG, Panasonic’s My Home Screen 3.0 is also a little less well appointed in terms of apps.
-The basics are covered – Netflix and Amazon in 4K and HDR (with Dolby Vision and HDR10+ where available), BBC iPlayer, ITV Hub, All 4 and My5 – but useful extras such as iTunes, Google Play Movies & TV and Now TV are missing.
+The basics are covered – Netflix and Amazon in 4K and HDR (with Dolby Vision and HDR10+ where available), BBC iPlayer, ITV Hub, All 4 and My5 – but useful extras such as Apple TV, Google Play Movies & TV and Now TV are missing.
 Rakuten, meanwhile, is on board but not in HDR, contrary to the in-app labelling.

 The rudimentary operating system is mirrored by the remote control.
 Essentially the same zapper that Panasonic has bundled with its TVs for years, it is cluttered and feels plasticky, lightweight and a bit awkward in the hand.
 A bigger problem is that it relies on line-of-sight for commands when many rivals at this end of the market do not.